javier-hui/javier-hui/README.md

 ### Hi there 👋

+I am currently a Junior in Hong Kong University of Science and Technology, majoring in Computer Engineering, focusing on software and web development.
+I am currently working on my skills for the front end, especially on Angular.

+I also have an interest in designing video games, and am hoping to release a presentable demo very soon.
+Stay tuned!

+Feel free to connect me on my [LinkedIn](https://www.linkedin.com/in/javierhui "Javier's LinkedIn")!

 <!--
 **javier-hui/javier-hui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.